The importance of space for the security of society and military activities

 Russia, and newcomers such as China, Japan and India, have launched their own space programmes.
 The European Union is also working to create satellite systems that will ensure both the peaceful exploitation of space and the security of societies.

-In the future, maintenance satellites will be able to supply additional fuel and even make simple repairs.
 Over the past 20 years, in particular, the use of space for peaceful and commercial activities has increased.
 A growing number of countries and commercial actors are involved, which increases innovation and benefits, but also intensifies competition and congestion in space.
-More and more countries want to take advantage of space to improve their military capabilities and security.
+More countries want to take advantage of space to improve their military capabilities and security.

 Sources and links